 - Prep the pan.
 Preheat the oven to 350ºF, lightly grease a 9×13″ baking dish, and spread 2 cups of marinara sauce on the bottom.

 - Make the filling.
-In a mixing bowl, stir together Ricotta, spinach, ⅓ cup Grana Padano cheese, egg, salt, parsley, basil, oregano, and pepper.
+In a mixing bowl, stir together Ricotta, spinach, ⅓ cup Parmesan cheese, egg, salt, parsley, basil, oregano, and pepper.
 Place the mixture in a piping bag or in a large ziplock bag and snip the corner off.

 - Stuff the shells.
 Squeeze the cheese mixture evenly between the shells and place them into the prepared baking dish.

-- Top and bake: Top the shells with the remaining marinara combined with water, sliced Mozzarella di Bufala Campana, and two additional tablespoons of Grana Padano cheese.
+- Top and bake: Top the shells with the remaining marinara combined with water, shredded Mozzarella, and two additional tablespoons of Parmesan cheese.
 Cover with lightly greased foil and bake for 40 minutes, then uncover and bake for a few additional minutes until the cheese is lightly browned.

 What is the easiest way to fill cannelloni?